interview by Johon Masterson

 You can read a more involved and detailed discussion about the genesis of this project in a conversation I recently had with the painter Mary Jones here:

-oil and block printed silk on panel, 24 x 336 inches
+Switzerland For Movie Stars, 2012 installation view oil and block printed silk on panel, 24 x 336 inches |

 How has your practice changed over time?As a younger artist, I think that I assumed that one has to bring the whole world into the work to make it mean something.
 I am learning slowly that the best way to have the whole world in the work may be to leave out as much as possible.